maximilianh/cellBrowser/docs/internet.rst

     sudo cbBuild -o /var/www/

-We hope you do not use this software on Windows.
-Email cells@ucsc.edu if you have to.
+We got a report that the software works on Windows 10, within the Linux subsystem.
+Go into the bash command line, install pip there, then use pip to install cellbrowser.
+Email cells@ucsc.edu for more info.